andrewtavis/causeinfer/README.md

 <details><summary><strong>Further Models to Consider<strong></summary>
 <p>

-- Under consideration for inclusion in CauseInfer:
+- Under consideration for inclusion in causeinfer:
   - Reflective and Pessimistic Uplift - Shaar, et al (2016)
   - The X-Learner - Kunzel, et al (2019)
   - The R-Learner - Nie and Wager (2017)